Building construction is everyone's business in Nigeria because most people prefer to build their home themselves rather than buy.

 Build as though your home will last a thousand years.
 For that to happen, you know you shouldn't take short-cuts.
 They can be very expensive.

-Spend your building construction funds well.
+Spend your construction funds well.
 Ensure the quality is right.
 Do it right the first time and enjoy your home for centuries . . . you and generations yet unborn.

 4. Land Topology, Erosion, And Cost Effectiveness